vuongducphuong/documentation/content/applications/general/email_communication/email_domain.rst

 .. warning::
    Yahoo or AOL are examples of email providers with a :abbr:`DMARC (Domain-based Message Authentication, Reporting, & Conformance)` policy set to `p=reject`.
-Odoo strongly advises against using an *@yahoo.com* or *@aol.com* address for the database users.
+Leansoft strongly advises against using an *@yahoo.com* or *@aol.com* address for the database users.
 These emails will never reach their recipient.